alexwillman/Project1-GNS3-Mid-Size-Company-Network/06-inter-vlan-routing-and-ospf.md

 ## Configuring Management SVIs on Layer 2 Switches

 The layer 2 switches will need a VLAN 99 SVI for SSH access to manage the devices.
 The default gateway will point to the HSRP virtual IP for VLAN 99 to allow management traffic to be routed.
-IP routing may be enabled already so we remove it so that the switch does not ignore the default gateway set.
+IP routing may be enabled already so we remove it so that the switch does not ignore the default gateway that is set.

 ### L2-SW1